 Since we have a lot of time in the dark tonight, that brings up an interesting topic...night surfing on a mat.

-The first night surfing I was aware of was Greenough surfing Rincon in the dark, although surely night surfing was being practiced elsewhere...Malibu in the summer being the obvious spot for that kind of stoke.
+The first night surfing I was aware of was Greenough surfing Rincon in the dark, although surely nocturnal sliding was being practiced elsewhere...Malibu in the summer being the obvious spot for that kind of stoke.

 George loved to surf at night -- usually at Rincon -- and by the 70's, there was a whole squadron of mat surfers who joined him for late evening/night go outs.
 Off the top of my head, a typical night-time lineup was populated by Paul Masiel, "Charthouse Duke," Bob Gillette, Greg Huglin, myself, and of course our ring leader George.
 Having a lot riders out at one time was a big advantage at night, because there was always someone sitting at the peak, so you would know what area to paddle back to.